dstushar7/dstushar7.github.io/_posts/2021-10-31-having-zero-cost-blog-for-dummies.md

 date: 2021-10-31 04:40:00 +0600
 categories: [Blogging, Tutorial]
 tags: [create blog,zero cost,tutorial,for dummies]
-pin: true
+pin: false
 ---
 When it comes to sharing your knowledge with others, blogging is considered as one of the best method.
 But, with blogging comes several challenges to be faced:
 1. Buying Domain & Hosting
-2. Designing the website with HTML & CSS (Or maybe Wordpress XD )
+2. Designing the website with HTML & CSS (Or maybe Wordpress XD)
 3. Writing and Uploading Posts (The Hardest Part XD)

 The 3rd one is the hardest because I won't help you on that!
 But what I will help you with is the 1st and the 2nd one.